sematext/docs/docs/logs/faq.md

 **What is @timestamp field?**

-@timestamp is a date field that is used to filter logs by selected time.
-If log event does not have such field defined, we will add it and set it to time when we receieved log event.
+`@timestamp` is a date field that is used to filter logs by a selected time.
+If a log event does not have such a field defined, we will add it and set it to the time when we first receieved the log event.

 **How can I check how many GB/day I am shipping to your centralized logging management solution?**